The Crypt-Keeper Wasp: An Interesting Parasite and Its Effects

 Some researchers suspect that the crypt-keeper wasp turns the crypt gall wasp into a "zombie", perhaps by means of a specific chemical or mixture of chemicals.
 Chemical control has been found in some other parasites.
 So far, however, none has been found in the crypt gall wasp.
 Reports about one insect "brainwashing" the other or about E. set being able to use "mind control" to influence B. pallida are premature and may not be accurate.

-Another possibility to explain the control is that the parasitoid may begin attacking the host at just the right time.
-The timing and/or a specific behaviour may trigger the host to start the creation of a hole, but at some point it may become too weak to finish the job.
-The precise control of the exit hole size is impressive, whatever factor or factors are responsible .
+Another possibility is that a specific behaviour on the part of the host or a specific condition in the crypt may trigger E. set to attack its host at the right time.
+The timing of the attack may enable the host to create a large enough hole for E. set's exit while ensuring that the host is too weak to finish the task and escape itself.
+The precise control of the exit hole size is impressive, whatever factor or factors are responsible.

 Further research is needed in order to discover how the host is controlled and to learn more about the sequence of events in the crypt.